 |1||FGV’s foreign workers have not been adequately briefed as to their future working conditions prior to joining FGV.||FGV to continue submitting quarterly reports and updates.|

 In summary, FGV commenced the review and revision of all its briefing documents, processes and procedures in December 2018.
 This exercise was completed in mid-2019.
 As reported among the actions FGV had taken to ensure workers’ understanding of their terms of employment are, translating the contracts of employment into relevant languages and providing briefing sessions for workers during the recruitment process, to explain the terms of employment.
 We have conveyed this to the RSPO through our progress report.

-Further, FGV is participating in a labour supply chain mapping project conducted by the United Nations International Organization for Migration (IOM) and the non-profit organization Earthworm Foundation.
-The scope of this project includes reviewing processes and procedures relating to the recruitment of foreign workers, with a view to identifying any gaps and proposing initial recommendations.
-This exercise will help FGV to ensure that such processes and procedures are in line with international standards.
-As of today, IOM and Earthworm interviewed workers at three estates in December 2019 and will be reviewing our policies.
+Further, FGV has entered into a tripartite partnership with the United Nations International Organization for Migration (IOM) and with Geneva-based non-profit organization Earthworm Foundation, to review all of its processes and procedures relating to the recruitment of foreign workers, with a view to identifying and addressing any gaps, and to ensure that all such processes and procedures are in line with international standards.
+As part of the above partnership, IOM and Earthworm had also reviewed our policies and interviewed workers at three estates in December 2019.
 Their report and findings will be published in due course.